-- the 9% application is successful, CHFA will complete its process of review and approval of the 4% application.
-If the 9% application is not successful, CHFA will not move forward with the review and approval process for the 4% application. - 2.
-There must be demonstrated experience of the sponsor or general partner, either principal or entity, in successful LIHTC development(s).
-An Applicant with little or no experience in LIHTC development can use a Joint Venture partnership to gain skills and access to the LIHTC program.
+2. There must be demonstrated experience of the sponsor or general partner, either principal or entity, in successful LIHTC development(s).
+An applicant with little or no experience in LIHTC development can use a Joint Venture partnership to gain skills and access to the LIHTC program.
 A complete definition of Joint Venture can be found in the Glossary.

-An Applicant established as a Joint Venture that includes a partner, member or other Joint Venture participant with LIHTC Program experience shall partner with a property management company with appropriate experience managing LIHTC Program developments.
-The Applicant must be part of a qualified development team with previous experience in developing multifamily housing developments.
+An applicant established as a Joint Venture that includes a partner, member or other Joint Venture participant with LIHTC Program experience shall engage a property management company with appropriate experience managing LIHTC Program developments.
+The applicant must be part of a qualified development team with previous experience in developing multifamily housing developments.
 All qualified development team members are subject to CHFA's Program Eligibility Requirements: Delinquent or Non-Performing Applicants.
 Additionally, all qualified development team members must be prepared to demonstrate capacity to undertake the development proposed in the application ensuring resources are in place for timely completion.
-A qualified development team consists of the following team members: - a.
+A qualified development team consists of the following team members:

+- a.
 Sponsor/Applicant/General Partner (including Joint Venture partnership): Three (3) years relevant experience or three (3) successful developments, as evidenced in the ConApp.
 In the case of a non-profit entity, the experience of its development leadership, the majority of its Board of Directors or its Development Consultant may be considered.
 In the case of a public housing authority, the experience of the majority of the Board of Commissioners or the experience of its executive director may be considered.
 In this case, the housing authority may be considered the "sponsor" and its executive director its principal; - b.
 Architect: Please see the Construction Guideline: Project Planning & Technical Services Review; - c.
 General Contractor: Please see the Construction Guideline: Project Planning & Technical Services Review; - d.
 Management Agent: Please see the Management Agent Approval Requirements; and - e.
 Consultant (optional qualified development team member): three (3) years relevant experience or three (3) successful developments. - 3.
 Each applicant and its contractors, subcontractors, and management agents shall agree to comply with: - a.
-Federal and State executive orders, statutes, regulations, and other requirements of law relating to affirmative action and equal employment opportunity including the requirements that §4a-60 of the CGS imposes on those who enter into contracts to which the State is a party; and - b.
-CHFA's goals and requirements relating to equal employment opportunity, affirmative fair marketing and other affirmative action programs.
+Federal and State executive orders, statutes, regulations, and other requirements of law relating to affirmative action and equal employment opportunity including the requirements that CGS §4a-60 imposes on those who enter into contracts to which the State is a party; and

-- 4. The sponsors and applicants of the developments must evidence commitment to undertake strong affirmative measures to ensure that the activity funded promotes regional economic, social and racial integration and the integration of persons with disabilities. - 5.
-Each applicant pledging to include supportive housing units must specify at the time of application the amount of supportive units in its development, the specific unit sizes (one bedroom, two bedroom, etc.) along with the population to be served and must adhere to the Supportive Housing Guideline and the related Quality Assurance Monitoring of such units. - 6.
+- b.
+CHFA's goals and requirements relating to equal employment opportunity, affirmative fair marketing and other affirmative action programs. - 4.
+The sponsors and applicants of the developments must evidence commitment to undertake strong affirmative measures to ensure that the activity funded promotes regional economic, social and racial integration and the integration of persons with disabilities. - 5.
+Each applicant pledging to include supportive housing units must specify at the time of application the amount of supportive units in its development, the specific unit sizes (one bedroom, two bedroom, etc.) along with the population to be served and must adhere to the current Supportive Housing Guideline and the related Quality Assurance Monitoring of such units. - 6.
 Successful applicants may request a change in a development's qualified development team in exceptional circumstances and such team member substitution is subject to review and approval by CHFA. - 7.
 If an applicant was awarded points for items in their application, those features must remain in the development or points may be lost, the application re-scored, and credits potentially re-evaluated and rescinded.
-Examples include sustainability design measures, supportive housing, development team composition, deep income targeting and Developer Resources, determination to be made at CHFA's sole discretion.
+Examples include sustainability design measures, supportive housing, development team composition, deep income targeting and Developer Resources, determination to be made at CHFA's sole discretion. - 8.
 Please check the specific NOFA announcements on the CHFA website for the requirements of each NOFA.